Trends

 And we are back in Mexico for the final leg of the trip–one more week to go.

 Crossing the border turned out easier than planned, as we discovered there was a boat from San Pedro to Chetumal.
-We didn’t even have to backtrack to Belize City—a 90 minute-long ride, a smooth one this time, took us across the border.
+We didn’t even have to backtrack to Belize City—a 90-minute-long ride, a smooth one this time, took us across the border.

 As soon as the boat arrived, we jumped on the quay and were told to stand in line, a few feet behind our backpacks.
-The military and a trained dog inspected our luggage but no one traveled with a few pounds of cocaine so we were let go quickly.
+The military and a trained dog inspected our luggage but no one travelled with a few pounds of cocaine so we were let go quickly.
 At the other end of the spectrum, the migracíon officer didn’t even bother looking at our passports—he just stamped them without checking our IDs.

 From Chetumal, we jumped in a bus to Tulum, three hours away.
 We somehow got a chicken bus that stopped everywhere.
-“Directo” in Mexico doesn’t mean “direct” as in “this bus won’t stop every five metres to pick up passengers on the ride of the road”, it means that you don’t have to change bus to reach your destination.
+“Directo” in Mexico doesn’t mean “direct” as in “this bus won’t stop every five metres to pick up passengers on the ride of the road,” it means that you don’t have to change bus to reach your destination.
 Semantics…

-By the time we arrived in Tulum, we were starving and tired and we didn’t accomplish much other than eating quesadillas and marveling at the modern convenience stores.
+By the time we arrived in Tulum, we were starving and tired and we didn’t accomplish much other than eating quesadillas and marvelling at the modern convenience stores.
 Don’t get me wrong, I’m not a franchise person and I’m not a huge consumer in general.
 But we hadn’t seen a real convenience store (and much less a well-stocked supermarket) since southern Guatemala.
 Most stores in Belize and Honduras are just little tienditas where products aren’t always fresh.
 And I’m not buying yogurts unless I take them from a fridge that is actually plugged in and actually cold.

 From Tulum, we headed to Valladolid—more on that later as soon as I learn how to pronounce the name of that city properly.
-Our first stop was of course in Chichén Itzá, a few kilometres away.
+Our first stop was, of course, in Chichén Itzá, a few kilometres away.

 Chichén Itzá is probably the most famous and most visited Maya archeological site.
 The main temple is one of the icons of Mexico and it never fails to impress.
 We’ve been there three times and I’m still in awe!